 What is intussusception?

 Intussusception is a serious problem in the intestine.
 When intussusception occurs, one part of the intestine slides into another section.
-It folds into itself like a collapsible tube with one part slipping inside another part.
-This creates a blockage and causes the intestines to not work properly.
+It folds into itself like a collapsible tube.
+This creates a blockage.
+It causes the intestines to not work properly.

 Symptoms of intussusception

 The first sign of intussusception is severe abdominal pain.
 It could last for 15 to 20 minutes.
 It often gets worse as time goes on.
 Other signs your child may have intussusception include:

 - Swelling in the abdomen.

 - Bloody, mucus-like stools.

 - Signs of shock (pale color, lack of energy, sweating).

 There is no known cause for most cases of intussusception.
 Rarely, some conditions could lead to intussusception.
 These include: